Oskang09/oskayuzy/README.md

 For github actions script have to build with `@vercel/ncc` before push, frontend also have to build before push.
 Since my github pages is set to `master` branch so it take from `docs/` folder in `master` branch.
 In `public/` folder having `CNAME` it's for custom domain setting ifn't the original setting will be overrided.

+# Make your own

+1. Update setting in `assets/setting.json`.
+2. Run `yarn build` to build with new setting.
+3. Rename title in `index.html` with your preferred title name.
+4. Update images with yours in `assets/images/` folder.
+5. Update repository name in `.github/workflows/schedule.yml`.
+6. Add `GH_TOKEN` with your github token for updating `gist`.
+7. Push to repository.
+8. Trigger the actions to fetch data from instagram.
+9. Here you go.

 # Reference

 | Component        | Source                                                                |